isfan123/LearnGit/readme.txt

-Creating a new branch is easy
+Creating a new branch is easy & simple